lukenewmann1/Covid-Healthcare-Tracking-Website/README.md

     - Choose a vaccine clinic and see which healthcare works are staffed their and whether they are a doctor or a nurse

-This web application uses a mock covid-19 healthcare relational database to to perform it's applications.
+This web application uses a mock data in database to to perform it's applications.
 This relational database is built and operated with MySQL and mariaDB.
 Setup and dependcies are outlined in the 'setup.txt' file.